BillyDM/awesome-audio-dsp/README.md

 - [`pluginval`] - Cross-platform open-source plugin validation tool made by the company Tracktion.

 ## Plugin APIs
-There are quite a few audio plugin API standards which allow your plugin be compatible with certain DAWs and Hosts.
+There are quite a few audio plugin API standards which allow your plugin be compatible with certain DAWs and hosts.
 I'll list the most relevant ones today and their advantages/disadvantages.
 ### VST2 (aka VST, version 2)
   - Why?: It is the most well-known and mature format, supported by almost every DAW.
   - Why Not?: Unless you already have a signed license agreement from Steinberg, you're not even allowed to distribute your VST2 plugins or create a host for VST2 plugins (yeah it stinks).